radiantlogic-v8/documentation-new/documentation/getting_started/kubernetes.md

 ```
 kubectl --namespace=prod apply -f C:\Kubernetes\FID
 ```
+>[!note]
-<mark>Note – if no namespace is used in your Kubernetes cluster, you can omit the --namespace property.</mark>
+> if no namespace is used in your Kubernetes cluster, you can omit the --namespace property.</mark>

 ## RadiantOne Configuration
 The configuration can be managed from the RadiantOne Main Control Panel, kubectl command line utility, or from the Kubernetes web dashboard by launching a shell directly on the RadiantOne node/pod you want to administer.